tonywu6/mdbookkit/docs/src/rustdoc-links/continuous-integration.md

 # Continuous integration

-This page gives information and tips for using `mdbook-rustdoc-link` in a continuous integration (CI) environment.
-The preprocessor optimizes some behaviors for CI, in terms of error handling, logging, etc.
+The preprocessor optimizes some behaviors for continuous integration (CI) environments, in terms of error handling, logging, etc.

 ## Detecting CI